Table of Contents

 GBCs must ensure that, at all times, their CIGA is being carried out in or from Mauritius.
 The list of core income-generating activities that are supposed to be conducted by the GBCs is summarized below.

-- CIS Manager: Management of a Collective Investment Scheme, making decisions on the holding and selling of investments; monitoring risks and reserves; taking responsibility on currency or interest fluctuations, and preparing relevant reports for authorities and investors.
+- CIS Manager: Management of a Collective Investment Scheme, making decisions on the holding and selling of investments; monitoring risks and reserves; taking responsibility for currency or interest fluctuations, and preparing relevant reports for authorities and investors.

 - Investment Adviser: Advising, guiding, or recommending other persons, whether personally or through printed materials or by other means, to enter into securities transactions; managing or holding himself out to manage securities work; giving advice on corporate finance advisory matters concerning securities transactions.

-- Ship and Aircraft Leasing company: Agreeing on funding terms, identifying and acquiring assets to be leased, setting out the terms and duration of any leasing, monitoring and revising any agreements, and managing any risks.
+- Ship and Aircraft Leasing Company: Agreeing on funding terms, identifying and acquiring assets to be leased, setting out the terms and duration of any leasing, monitoring and revising any agreements, and managing any risks.

 - Company engaged in reinsurance activities: Predicting and calculating risk, reinsuring against risks, administrating clients’ cells, providing related services, preparing regulatory reports, and providing clients technical advice in respect of reinsurance of liabilities.